bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Axes
 ----

-In this section you will learn how to change various visual properties of Bokeh plot axes.
+In this section, you will learn how to change various visual properties of Bokeh plot axes.

 To set style attributes on Axis objects, use the |xaxis|, |yaxis|, and